tgraulich/Balmorel_GitHub_Tutorial/doc/merging.md

 :::::{tabs}
 ::::{group-tab} GitHub
 Things to check:
-- Base repository: this should be your own
+- Base repository: this should be your own and not `balmorelcommunity`
 - Title: make it descriptive
 - Description: make it informative
 - Scroll down to see commits: are these the ones you want to merge?
-- Scroll down to see the changes: are these the ones you want to merge?
+- Scroll down to see th
+e changes: are these the ones you want to merge?
-   :::{figure} img/merging/github-comparing-changes.png
+   :::{figure} comparing_changes.png
    :alt: Screenshot on GitHub where we verify the changes we want to merge.
    :width: 80%
    :class: with-border